jjderz/Parsetagram/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - *Parsetagram*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parsetagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **7** hours spent in total